awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

      + For **Bucket name**, choose the name of the output bucket\.
      + If you chose **Insert build commands** earlier in this procedure, then for **Output files**, type the locations of the files from the build that you want to put into the build output ZIP file or folder\.
 For multiple locations, separate each location with a comma \(for example, `appspec.yml, target/my-app.jar`\)\.
 For more information, see the description of `files` in [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
      + If you do not want your build artifacts encrypted, select **Disable artifacts encryption**\.

+1. For each secondary set of artifacts you want:

+   1. For **Artifact identifier**, enter a value that is fewer than 128 characters and contains only alphanumeric characters and underscores\.

+   1. Choose **Add artifact**\.

+   1. Follow step 8 to configure your secondary artifacts\.

+   1. Choose **Save artifact**\.

 1. In **Cache**, do one of the following:
    + If you do not want to use a cache, choose **No cache**\.